KerSp66zQAx/brief/README.md

 About
 -----

-Because of the UI changes brought by its major release 1.6 (a regression in usability, for some people), this **independent fork** tries to keep Brief 1.5.4 compatible with the current Firefox releases.
-Some minor enhancements can to land too.
+Because of the UI changes brought by its major release 1.6 (a regression in usability, for some people), this **independent fork** does the old Brief 1.5.4 compatible with more recent Firefox releases.
+Some minor enhancements landed too.

 It's all shared under the [MPL 2.0] (http://www.mozilla.org/MPL/2.0/ "Mozilla Public License, version 2.0").

+Note that because the [changes brought by Firefox 22] (https://bugzilla.mozilla.org/show_bug.cgi?id=834457), the compatibility was broken in a hard way and the **development was dropped**.

 Install